Skip to content

 Gear up for your Maldivian adventure with Manor FX.
 We offer the best GBP to Maldivian rufiyaa exchange rates, giving you more Maldivian rufiyaa (MVR) for an unforgettable trip.

-Choose safe delivery to your home or place of work.
-Or pick-up at our bureau near Heathrow.
+Choose safe delivery to your home or workplace.
+Or collect at our bureau near Heathrow.

-Our easy online system makes it a breeze to order Maldivian rufiyaa currency
+Our easy-to-use online system makes ordering Maldivian rufiyaa currency a breeze.

 Change pounds to Maldivian rufiyaa today with Manor FX.